deeplearning4j/deeplearning4j/overview.md

 A descriptive summary of many of the examples is [here](examples-tour).

-### Github Repo

-The DataVec Github repo is [here](https://github.com/deeplearning4j/datavec).

 ### JavaDoc

 DataVec JavaDoc is [here](./datavecdoc/).

 ### DataVec overview

-Neural Networks process multi Dimensional arrays of numeric data.
-Getting your data from a CSV file, or a directory of images serialized into Numeric Arrays is the job of DataVec.
+Neural Networks process multi-dimensional arrays of numerical data.
+Getting your data from a CSV file, or a directory of images serialized into numeric arrays is the job of DataVec.

-### DataVec Commonly used classes
+### DataVec: Commonly used classes

 Here's a list of some important DataVec classes: